 Welcome to our Wednesday series for anxious people who have an oversensitive alarm system, whose “danger scanner” is always on, and who need a little bit of self-care and positive emotional energy by mid-week (when the tanks are starting to approach depletion).
 Calm nature pictures are a great way to “nurture” our insecure selves and help us stay grounded and in the moment.

+Many think of anxiety as causing a shy, quiet and fearful person; it’s hard to think of an aggressive person that bites your head off as an anxious person, and yet, they are very much related.
+Fight, freeze, or flight are all ways our fear response can show up.
 Aggression is very much the fight manifestation of anxiety.
 It’s just that it’s very difficult to empathize with an aggressive person, especially an argumentative or mean-spirited one.
 They truly need to be validated and calmed down and put their insecurities at ease, but it’s hard to hug a porcupine without getting hurt….and as a partner, it’s often exhausting to have to love on a person who’s constantly grumpy, who points out all of the negatives, and attacks you, indifferent of the fact that anxiety is hiding behind the appearance.
+Quieting down the mind, meditating, looking on the inside and figuring out what’s behind the aggression is the first stepping stone, and the responsibility falls with the anxious person…it’s all part of managing the disorder.
 If you want a deeper dive into Anxiety and Stress management, without committing to therapy just yet, I want to invite you to my 2-hour course, “The Overthinker's Guide To Managing Anxiety

 ”.
 If you are not ready to invest time and money on individual therapy, if you are not quite ready to try out medication, but you are ready for a change, then this is a course meant for you!
 ABOUT:

 Dr. Ruxandra LeMay is a private practice psychologist in Litchfield Park, Arizona with experience in family therapy, ADHD, and stress and anxiety management.
 She is the author of My Spouse Wants More Sex Than Me: The 2-Minute Solution For a Happier Marriage.